Introduction

 'https://api.carrierx.com/mediator/v1/dids' \

-response code with a list of DID objects.
+Response 200 status code with a list of DID objects

 {